 How do I contact you?

-If your query is specifically in relation to an online application please contact our helpline on 0800 7839899 between 9am - 5pm Monday - Friday.
+If your query is specifically in relation to the completion of an online application form please contact our helpline on 0800 7839899 between 9am - 4pm Monday - Friday.

 For general enquiries you can contact Firearms and Explosives Branch by phoning the Police Service of Northern Ireland non-emergency number 101 between 2pm - 4pm Monday - Friday.
 You can also ask to speak to your local Firearms Enquiries Officer for help using the same number.